AndrewCrescencio/andrewcrescencio/README.md

 # Andrew Crescencio

-**Software Engineer** focused on building scalable, maintainable web applications across React.js, Next.js, Vue.js, Nuxt.js and TypeScript ecosystems.

----

-## About

-4+ years of experience working across frontend and full stack projects — from design systems and legacy migrations to CI/CD pipelines and Docker optimization.

-I've contributed to Design Systems across multiple companies, led a full ERP migration from Angular 12 to Vue 3, reduced Docker image sizes from 1 GB+ to ~200 MB (cutting deploy times by ~40%), and shipped CI/CD pipelines with 80%+ automated test coverage.

-Comfortable moving between modern and legacy stacks.
-I choose technology based on what the product and team actually need — not framework preference.

 Currently working full stack with **Vue.js · Node.js · Express.js · SQL Server**, while deepening expertise in **React.js and Next.js**.

 ---